-Loung Ung is an author, lecturer, and activist who has dedicated much of her life to promoting equality and human rights in her native land of Cambodia and worldwide.
+Loung Ung is a bestselling author, activist, and co-writer of a Netflix Original Movie directed by Angelina Jolie based on her memoir, First They Killed My Father, released in September 2017.
 In recognition of her work, The World Economic Forum selected Loung as one of the "100 Global Youth Leaders of Tomorrow."

 Ung was born in 1970 in Phnom Penh.
 By 1978, the Khmer Rouge had killed her parents and two of her siblings, and she was forced to train as a child soldier.
 In 1980, she and her older brother escaped by boat to Thailand, where they spent five months in a refugee camp before relocating to Vermont through sponsorship by the United States Conference of Catholic Bishops and a parish in Burlington.